slurm-lab-usc/slurm-lab-usc.github.io/README.md

 And you should be able to access the website locally by going to http://127.0.0.1:4000 in your web browser.
-If you are updating this website, make changes locally and preview to make sure it is correct.
-Then submit a pull request.
+If you are updating this website, make changes locally and preview to make sure it is correct. **Then submit a pull request.
+Do NOT submit it directly to the `main` branch.**

 # References